ismaelBZ/baseApparel/README.md

 ## Acknowledgments

-Firs, God, of course.
+First, God, of course.
 Without Him, I wouldn't be there.
 Second, my mother and father.
 They are my strongest support, and there are no words to describe how incredible they are.

 Finally, a shoutout to Frontend Mentor for providing this amazing free content for us, developers, to practice and showcase our skills.